rjaeckel/gw14-shell/README.md

  * Depending on the OS some features might be packaged directly into PHP

 ## <a name="cfg"></a>Configuration
- 1. checkout branch and init submodules
+ 1. checkout branch and init sub modules
       ```shell
       git clone git@github.com:uni-halle/gw14-shell
       git submodule init